Frankfurt School: Institute for Social Research

-The term "Frankfurt School" describes the works of scholarship and the intellectuals who were the Institute for Social Research (Institut für Sozialforschung), an adjunct organization at Goethe University Frankfurt, founded in 1923, by Carl Grünberg, a Marxist professor of law at the University of Vienna.
-It was the first Marxist research center at a German university and was funded through the largesse of the wealthy student Felix Weil (1898–1975).
+The term "Frankfurt School" describes the works of scholarship and the intellectuals who were the Institute for Social Research, an adjunct organization at the University of Frankfurt am Main, founded in 1923, by Carl Grünberg, a Marxist professor of law at the University of Vienna.
+It was the first Marxist research center at a German university and was funded through the largess of the wealthy student Felix Weil (1898–1975).